TheFearlessMagicians/Woof/README.md

 This is Woof.
 It is Wilson's, Varun's and Hanif's HackUCI 2018 project submission.

 ## What is Woof?
 Woof is an app for dog owners and dog lovers to connect with one another.
+Perfect for stressed out college students and those in need of a service animal/therapy puppy.

 ![Our app image](https://github.com/TheFearlessMagicians/Woof/blob/master/public/woof.png)
 You can chat with dog owners and meet up with them anytime, anywhere!
 ![Our app image](https://github.com/TheFearlessMagicians/Woof/blob/master/public/in_app.png)